Importing files from a CMS library into Git.

 is saved into ./cms-elements.txt, with the IMPORT MODE OPTION -h

-the history is saved into ./cms-history.txt
+the history is saved into ./cms-history.txt.

 -t OFFSET 4 digit time zone offset from UTC (rfc2822)

--v Verbose, log CMS FETCH commands.
+-v LEVEL Verbose, log CMS FETCH commands, ...

 Examples:

-git-cmsimport.pl -F -h [.cmsdemo] http://eisner.encompasserve.org:8080
+./x.pl -F -h [.cmsdemo] http://eisner.encompasserve.org:8080

-git-cmsimport.pl -f cms-history.txt -h -l -t -0600 [.cmsdemo] http://eisner.encompasserve.org:8080
+./x.pl -f cms-history.txt -h -l -t -0600 [.cmsdemo] http://eisner.encompasserve.org:8080

 The http server should be started from an empty directory.
-To fetch CMS elements from the CMS library, the server creates files in the default directory.
+To fetch CMS elements from the CMS library, the server creates files in its default directory.
 After transmission of the content to the perl script, the file is deleted.
 Starting from an empty directory makes it easier to clean up in case of errors.

 CMS remarks eventually will be used as Git commit messages.
 The remark is used as it was formatted by CMS.
 That is, it may consist of several lines.